A unifying framework for generalised Bayesian online learning in non-stationary environments: Experiments

 Our choice of measurement model $h$ is a two-hidden layer multilayered perceptron (MLP) with four units per layer and a ReLU activation function.

-For this experiment, we consider \RLSPR, \RLPR, \CACI, and \CPPD.
-For computational convenience, we plug in a point-estimate (MAP estimate) of the neural network parameters when making predictions in \eqref{eq:bone-prediction}.
+For this experiment, we consider \RLSPR (our proposed method), \RLPR (a classical method), \CACI (a simple benchmark), and \CPPD (a modern method).
+For computational convenience, we plug in a point-estimate (MAP estimate) of the neural network parameters when making predictions using $h$.
+More precisely, given $\auxv_t$, we use $h(\vtheta_t^*, \vx_{t+1})$ to make a (conditional) prediction, where $\vtheta_t^* = \argmax_\vtheta q(\vtheta;\, \auxv_t, \data_{1:t})$.
 For a fully Bayesian treatment of neural network predictions, see \cite{immer2021improving}; we leave the implementation of these approaches for future work.

 The hyperparameters of each method are found using the first 300 observations (around 13 days) and deployed on the remainder of the dataset.
 Specifically, during the warmup period we tune the value of the probability of a changepoint for \RLSPR and \RLPR.
 For \CACI we tune $\vQ_t$, and for \CPPD we tune the learning rate.
 See the open-source notebooks for more details.